Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Utility measure

 \subsection{Global utility measure}

-\FloatBarrier We proceed to formulate measures of utility for our two synthesizers based on a typical manner in which data analysts use the CE data.
+We proceed to formulate measures of utility for our two synthesizers based on a typical manner in which data analysts use the CE data.
 In the CE data, three non-geographic variables (gender, income, and age) and one geographic variable (county label) are all constructed to be categorical.
 Furthermore, only the county label is synthesized.
 It is therefore useful to calculate one-way, two-way, and three-way tables of counts of observations for the entire file, and compare these computed counts from the original data, to those from the synthetic datasets.
 Comparing the accuracy of the synthetic data in reproducing table counts provides a deviance measure of the synthetic datasets from the original dataset.
 Since these tables are constructed for the entire files consisting all records, this utility measure is regarded as global utility measure.
+Such measures of utility are generalizable and apply to any categorical data \citep{DrechslerHu2018}.

-Without loss of generality, let $\mathbf{Z}$ denote the $m$ synthetic datasets generated from a synthesizer and $\mathbf{X}$ be the original CE data (that is kept confidential and not released to the public).
+Without loss of generality, let $\mathbf{Z}$ denote the $m$ synthetic datasets generated from a synthesizer and $\mathbf{X}$ be the original CE data.

 For one-way tables, we compute the counts of observations of the 133 categories of county label in $\mathbf{X}$, as well as the counts of observations of the 133 categories of county label in $\mathbf{Z}^{(\ell)},~\ell = 1,\ldots,m$.
 We next calculate the differences in the counts between the original and synthetic datasets, and report the sum of the absolute differences to avoid cancellation of positive and negative differences.
 This process is repeated for every $\mathbf{Z}^{(\ell)}$, $\ell = 1, \cdots, m$.
 For the two-way tables, we compute the counts of observations in the contingency tables formed by county label and another non-geographic variable and follow the same procedure as for the one-way tables.
 Similarly for the three-way tables, counts of observations in the contingency tables formed by county label and two other non-geographic variables are computed in $\mathbf{X}$ and $\mathbf{Z}^{(\ell)}$.
 Table \ref{tab:utility_DPMPMandDPareal} gives summary of absolute deviance of the synthetic data from the original data.
 Results are averages of $m = 20$ partially synthetic datasets, with results on $\mathbf{Z}_{DPMPM}$ in column DPMPM, and results on $\mathbf{Z}_{DP-areal}$ in column DP-areal.
 These summaries show that the DPMPM synthesizer produces smaller absolute deviance than the DP-areal synthesizer, especially in the one-way and two-way tables.